 Pad, cushion or ring?

-Most of the time this is a matter of personal choice, what you like to see your bowl sitting on will be the best choice for you.
-In some situations, however, you might find a particular type of support useful.
+Most of the time the choice between an embroidered pad, a brocade ring cushion, a square silk cushion or a felt cushion is a matter of personal choice, what you like to see your bowl sitting on will be the best choice for you.
+In some situations.
+However, you might find a particular type of support useful.

 What size do I need?